Virginia–Virginia Tech football rivalry

 The rivalry has seen many streaks.
 Virginia started 8–0 in the series, outscoring VPI 175–5.
 The Cavaliers again went unbeaten (7–0–1) from 1945 to 1952, outscoring the Gobblers (Note: Virginia Tech teams were called the Gobblers until 1981.)
 267–47, with four shutouts.
 VPI then went 12–2 in games from 1953 to 1966.
 More recently, Virginia Tech won a series record fifteen straight games from 2004–2018 before the Cavaliers defeated the Hokies in 2019 en route to the program's first Orange Bowl.
-As of 2024, the Hokies have won four consecutive rivalry games since 2020 (2022 was cancelled in the aftermath of the 2022 University of Virginia shooting).

 Virginia and Virginia Tech were both led by College Football Hall of Fame coaches in the 1980s and 1990s.
 George Welsh led UVA to a three-week run as the nation's AP No. 1 ranked team in 1990; shared ACC championships in 1989 and 1995; 85 ACC wins, second-most all-time (behind only Bobby Bowden); and an 8–6 record against Frank Beamer, a fellow Hall of Famer who led Virginia Tech to an appearance in a BCS National Championship Game; sole ACC championships in 2004, 2007, 2008, and 2010; four previous Big East Championships; and a dominant 14–1 record against Welsh's successors (Al Groh and Mike London).
 This rivalry game three times served as the de facto Coastal Division Championship Game: in 2007 and 2011 those games were won by Beamer's Hokies; in the final such contest in 2019, it was won by the Cavaliers.
 (Note: The ACC did away with its divisions in 2023.)

 Commonwealth Cup Trophy

 In 1996, a trophy was created for the rivalry, known as the Commonwealth Cup.
 The winning team holds the trophy until the next game, which has been held annually since 1970.
-Currently, the Virginia Tech Hokies football team holds the cup, having won the 2024 edition of the contest.
+Currently, the Virginia Cavaliers football team holds the cup, having won the 2025 edition of the contest.

 The trophy is constructed of marble and cherry wood, and is four feet high.
 It also contains the scores of all of the games in the series.
 The cup is engraved with the names of the two schools and is mounted atop a trapezoidal base that makes up most of the trophy's length.
 The front of the base features a stylized map of Virginia with Blacksburg and Charlottesville represented by stars on the map.'